On this page

 Preventive measures

-Live attenuated measles vaccine is recommended for all people born after 1966 unless specific contraindications to live vaccines exist.
+Measles-containing vaccines are live attenuated vaccines.
+All people born during or after 1966 are recommended to be vaccinated against measles unless specific contraindications to live vaccines exist.

 Unimmunised healthcare workers, including medical practice staff, born after 1966 are at high risk of measles infection.
 The measles vaccination status of all healthcare workers should be assessed before they commence work, and non-immune workers should be vaccinated with two doses of MMR vaccine.